Ordering from Japan

 “Regardless of the cause of the giant ventral defect or the length of time it has existed, trans-abdominal wall traction can recapture abdominal domain and achieve midline fascial approximation and closure.”

-Dennis AJ et al: Trans-Abdominal Wall Traction as a Universal Solution to the Management of Giant Ventral Hernias.
+Dennis AJ et al abstract: Trans-Abdominal Wall Traction as a Universal Solution to the Management of Giant Ventral Hernias.
 Plastic and Reconstructive Surgery, 2015; 135: 4, 1113–1123.

 TAWT is a medial fascial preserving technique that uses the hook and loop Wittmann Patch for closing the acute open abdomen and reconstruction of giant ventral hernias.
 The technique helps avoid the need for component separation and bridging mesh.

 The XTAC is a short term (1 to 5 day) temporary dressing used to bridge the open abdomen.
-XTAC is an alternative to “off label” devices, is soft and transparent, and has an expandable pleat to help accommodate swelling.
+XTAC is an alternative to “off label” devices.
+It is soft, transparent, and pleated to accommodate swelling.